Your medical team will advise you on the best treatment for you. They will consider:

 Low white blood cell count

 About a week after a treatment session, your white blood cell levels may drop, making you more prone to infections.
-If you feel unwell or have a fever higher than 38°C, call your doctor immediately or, if after hours, go to the nearest hospital emergency department.
+If you feel unwell or have a fever higher than 38°C, call your doctor immediately or go to the nearest hospital emergency department.

 Nausea and vomiting

 It is common to feel ill or vomit within a few hours of chemotherapy treatment.
-However, anti- nausea medicine can prevent or reduce this feeling.
-Medication is available in many forms, including oral tablets, wafers that dissolve on the tongue, and suppositories.
-Tell your medical team if you feel nauseated.
+However, anti-nausea medicines can prevent or at least reduce this feeling.
+In most cases, an anti-nausea medicine will be injected at the same time as the chemotherapy is given.
+You may be given other anti-nausea medicines to take home in case nausea occurs.
+These are available in many forms, including tablets that you swallow, wafers that dissolve on the tongue, and suppositories to put into your bottom (rectum).
+Tell your medical team if you still feel nauseous as you may be able to try a different medicine.

-Chemotherapy often causes hair loss from the head and body, but it usually grows back once treatment is over.
+Chemotherapy often causes hair loss from the head and body, but hair usually grows back once treatment is over.

 Chemotherapy can affect erections, but this is usually temporary.
 You may also find you have a lower sex drive (libido).
 See information about sexuality.